Privacy Policy

 For the purposes of this Regulation:

-Explanation: Personal data is therefore all data that can identify you as a person.
-This typically includes data such as:
+Explanation: Personal data are therefore all those data that can identify you as a person.
+These are usually data such as:

 • Name